 - a.
 Prohibition on Gatherings; Exceptions.
 Individuals may not participate in public or private gatherings of any size, except as otherwise set forth in this Order or other order of the Health Officer.
-For purposes of this Order, a gathering is defined as a meeting or other event that brings together persons from multiple households or living units at the same time for a shared or group experience in a single room, space, or place such as, by way of example and without limitation, an auditorium, stadium, arena, large conference room, meeting hall, or other indoor or outdoor space. - (1) This Order does not prohibit participation in any of the following: - (a) Outdoor religious services or outdoor cultural ceremonies that conform to attendance limitations set forth by the State; and - (b) Outdoor protests protected by the First Amendment that conform to attendance limitations set forth by the State.
-It is strongly recommended that individuals wear face coverings while participating in protests, even if they can maintain a 6
+For purposes of this Order, a gathering is defined as a meeting or other event that brings together persons from multiple households or living units at the same time for a shared or group experience in a single room, space, or place such as, by way of example and without limitation, an auditorium, stadium, arena, large conference room, meeting hall, or other indoor or outdoor space. - (1) This Order does not prohibit participation in any of the following: - (a) Religious services or cultural ceremonies that conform to limitations set forth by the State; and - (b) Protests protected by the First Amendment that conform to limitations set forth by the State.